Mid-Oct-2025: Quite warm weather is holding. We haven’t yet had a really hard frost, and daytime temparture has been 60-70° F (15-20° C)!

 Proof is in the harvest

 The weekly harvest is what makes it all worthwhile—freshly dug carrots, just-picked tomatoes, newly snipped salad greens.
-Small-scale growing is a daily challenge; growing for others, the satisfaction of sharing out the results, is what makes it make sense.
+Small-scale growing is a daily challenge.
+Growing for others, the satisfaction of sharing the results, is what makes it make sense.
 The Tiny Farm harvest season this year begins with the first early crops in late June, and gets into full swing later in July through October.
 As the season progresses, each weekly harvest includes new crops as they become ready to pick.
 See the Vegetables page for a list of what’s in the garden for 2025, and Ordering for all the details!

 The tiny farm adventure